haizahb/hawker-centre-closure-etl/README.md

-# hawker-centre-closure-etl
-Automated ETL pipeline and analysis of Singapore hawker centres' closure data
+A data engineering project that builds an automated ETL pipeline to extract, clean and transform Singapore hawker centre closure data using Python, SQL, and API integration.
+The workflow normalizes quarterly closure schedules into scalable event‑level records, applies validation and modular transformation logic and enables reproducible analysis.
+The project surfaces regional and seasonal closure patterns and includes an interactive Matplotlib map that visualizes closure distribution across Singapore to support operational planning and decision‑making.